bobspirko.ca | Home | Canada Trips | US Trips | Hiking | Snowshoeing | MAP | About

 December 26, 2009

-Distance: 6.1 km
+Distance: 6.1 km (3.8 mi)

-Cumulative Elevation Gain: 734 m
+Cumulative Elevation Gain: 734 m (2408 ft)

-I thought that the little unnamed ridge west of North Kent would make a good winter ascent, but I was surprised to find a trip report on the internet: Tony Daffern had ascended the outlier only two weeks earlier.
+I thought the little unnamed ridge west of North Kent would make a good winter ascent, but I was surprised to find a trip report on the internet: Tony Daffern had ascended the outlier only two weeks earlier.
 Sonny, Dinah and I took advantage of his route.

 The Sawmill parking lot was closed so we parked by the road and headed out.
 We took the first left turn by mistake, quickly corrected it, and got back on track.
 We were intimidated by the maze of logging roads, some of which were so overgrown as to blend in with the forest.
 But in a short time, we hit upon snowshoe tracks likely laid down a fortnight ago by Tony.
 The tracks were only partially filled so breaking trail required little effort.

-After passing the treeline we dropped our snowshoes in the shallow snow and hiked to the summit.
+After passing the treeline, we dropped our snowshoes in the shallow snow and hiked to the summit.
 We spent nearly half an hour taking photos and having lunch.
 We moved down from the summit a short distance where it was warmer to eat and to view the surrounding peaks under cobalt skies in relative comfort.

 GPX and KML Tracks